viper9112/linkin-bio/README.md

-# static-html-template
-My Website
+# Link In Bio Assignment

-First website about me and my interest leading to websites on the topics.
-Used HTML and CSS to code the website and render to display the website.
+First website about me and my interest Used HTML and CSS to code the website and render to display the website.

-Use this template to create static HTML websites and deploy them on Render.